Red Velvet Cheesecake Bites

 Stick these treats in a sealed container and they’ll be good in your fridge for four to five days.
 Want to keep them longer?
 Wrap them up and keep them in your freezer for about three or four months.
 Just make sure to let them thaw in the fridge overnight so they keep their shape looking cute.

 Three red velvet cake balls are displayed on a white plate, with one cut in half to reveal a creamy filling.
-Save it

 Three red velvet cake balls are displayed on a white plate, with one cut in half to reveal a creamy filling. | iamcooker.com